Digitex City Trading 33.3% Lower This Week (DGTX)

-Digitex City (CURRENCY:DGTX) traded 6.2% higher against the dollar during the 1 day period ending at 15:00 PM Eastern on July 24th.
-One Digitex City coin can currently be bought for about $0.0135 or 0.00000057 BTC on cryptocurrency exchanges.
-Digitex City has a total market cap of $12.57 million and approximately $2.07 million worth of Digitex City was traded on exchanges in the last day.
-In the last week, Digitex City has traded 33.3% lower against the dollar.
+Digitex City (CURRENCY:DGTX) traded 6.2% higher against the U.S. dollar during the 1 day period ending at 16:00 PM Eastern on July 29th.
+Over the last seven days, Digitex City has traded 33.3% lower against the U.S. dollar.
+One Digitex City coin can now be bought for approximately $0.0135 or 0.00000057 BTC on major cryptocurrency exchanges.
+Digitex City has a total market capitalization of $12.57 million and approximately $2.07 million worth of Digitex City was traded on exchanges in the last day.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.